 Start in Filmmaking

-After reading the books himself, and once Spielberg was no longer attached to the project, Columbus scheduled a meeting with Warner Bros. executives and was the last director (out of 25) to be seen/interviewed.
-For the interview, Columbus had re-written the copy of the script he had received with everything from camera directions to ideas jotted in the margins that would give the creative powers an idea of his vision for the movie.
+After reading the books himself, and once Spielberg was no longer attached to the project, Chris scheduled a meeting with Warner Bros. executives and was the last director (out of 25) to be seen/interviewed.
+For the interview, Chris had rewritten the copy of the script he had received with everything from camera directions to ideas jotted in the margins that would give the creative powers an idea of his vision for the movie.

 From the Amazon description:

-At an event in Winnetka, IL on 4/21/13 (which MuggleNet attended), Columbus revealed:
+At an event in Winnetka, IL on 4/21/13 (which MuggleNet attended), Chris revealed:

 The book, which spans nearly 80 chapters and 490 pages, is the first of a planned trilogy.